What is the National Minimum Wage or National Living Wage for students?

 How much is the NMW?

-There are four NMW rates and they used to change on 1 October each year, but as from April 2017 will change each April.
+There are four NMW rates and they change on 1 April each year.
 The rates are:

 |£ per hour||£ per hour|